dalibo/temboard/QUICKSTART.md

 ================================================================================

-If you want to have a quick look at Temboard, here's 3 steps to deploy a testing environement composed of 3 PostgreSQL instances ( 9.4, 9.5 and 9.6 ) and central Temboard server.
+If you want to have a quick look at Temboard, here's 3 steps to deploy a testing environment composed of 3 PostgreSQL instances and a central Temboard server.

 1- [Install docker](https://docs.docker.com/engine/installation/)
    and [Install docker-compose](https://docs.docker.com/compose/install/)